Jim Clemes

-Jim Clemes (born 1957) is a Luxembourg architect who founded the Esch-sur-Alzette firm Atelier d’Architecture et de Design Jim Clemes in 1984.
+Jim Clemes (born 1957) is a Luxembourgish architect who founded the Esch-sur-Alzette firm Atelier d’Architecture et de Design Jim Clemes in 1984.
 He and his firm have designed several modern Luxembourg buildings and are also involved in town planning initiatives.

 Biography

 Born on 29 July 1957 in Luxembourg City, Clemes attended the Lycée des Garçons in Esch-sur-Alzette.
 He graduated in environmental design at Miami University, Oxford, Ohio and in architecture at the École Spéciale d'Architecture in Paris.
 Before founding his own firm in 1984, he worked for Luxembourg's Services des Sites et Monuments Nationaux.
 Clemes' Atelier d'Architecture et de Design now employs 55 architects, engineers, technicians and support staff.